-The Statement of Accounts sets out the overall financial position of the Police and Crime Commissioner for Hampshire and the Group Accounts for the year ending 31 March 2019.
-The accounts have been prepared using the International Financial Reporting Standards (IFRS), in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.
-This narrative statement provides an explanation and overview of the financial performance and activities during 2018/19.
+The Statement of Accounts has been prepared in accordance with the requirements of the Chartered Institute of Public Finance and Accountancy (CIPFA), and sets out the overall financial position of the Police and Crime Commissioner for Hampshire and the Group Accounts for the year ending 31 March 2020.
+The accounts have been prepared using the International Financial Reporting Standards (IFRS), in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.